College-of-DuPage-Lunabotics/lunabot_ros/README.md

   - **simulation_launch.py**: Launches the required nodes for simulating robot autonomy in Gazebo.
   - **visualization_launch.py**: Launches RViz2/Foxglove bridge and Gazebo to visualize the robot and its sensor data.

-**lunabot_config**: This package contains configuration files for Navigation2 behavior trees, RViz2 settings, and various
+**lunabot_config**: This package contains configuration files for Nav2 behavior trees, RViz2 settings, and various parameters.
 - **behavior_trees**
-  - **nav_through_poses_w_replanning_and_recovery.xml**: A behavior tree used with Navigation2 to implement behaviors like goal replanning and recovery for NavigateThroughPoses action.
+  - **nav_through_poses_w_replanning_and_recovery.xml**: A behavior tree used with Nav2 to implement behaviors like goal replanning and recovery for NavigateThroughPoses action.
-  - **nav_to_pose_with_consistent_replanning_and_if_path_becomes_invalid.xml**: A behavior tree used with Navigation2 to only replan when path becomes invalid to prevent Navigation2 from repeatedly alternating between ambiguous paths.
+  - **nav_to_pose_with_consistent_replanning_and_if_path_becomes_invalid.xml**: A behavior tree used with Nav2 to only replan when path becomes invalid to prevent Nav2 from repeatedly alternating between ambiguous paths.
 - **params**
   - **gazebo**
     - **gazebo_bulldozer_bot_params.yaml**: Parameters for bulldozer style robot joint controllers in the Gazebo simulation.